Transport for NSW: New railway agencies

-Operation and maintenance functions of RailCorp were passed on to two newly-formed government agencies, Sydney Trains and NSW Trains in July 2013, initially as subsidiaries of RailCorp.
+The operations and maintenance functions of RailCorp were passed on to two newly formed government agencies, Sydney Trains and NSW Trains in July 2013, initially as subsidiaries of RailCorp.
 However, Sydney Trains and NSW Trains are not controlled entities of RailCorp, but are instead controlled by Transport for NSW.
 The suburban services of CityRail (also a part of RailCorp) were transferred to Sydney Trains, while CountryLink (also a part of RailCorp) and the intercity services of CityRail were passed on to NSW Trains, trading as NSW TrainLink.
 As a result, CityRail and CountryLink were abolished.

 In July 2017, Sydney Trains and NSW Trains became independent and standalone agencies under Transport for NSW, and ceased to be subsidiaries of RailCorp.
 At the same time, the Residual Transport Corporation (RTC) was formed.
 RailCorp continued to exist as the railway asset owner until 1 July 2020, when it was converted into a state-owned corporation and renamed Transport Asset Holding Entity (TAHE).
 The RTC will then own assets that are not suitable for TAHE ownership.

 In July 2018, the Sydney Metro Delivery Office, which was formed in 2011, was converted into a standalone Sydney Metro operating agency under Transport for NSW, similar to Sydney Trains and NSW Trains.

 Amalgamation of Transport and Road agencies

-After the 2019 state election, the government announced they would be merging Roads & Maritime Services (RMS) into Transport for NSW, to integrate roads and transport into a single agency.
+After the 2019 state election, the government announced they would be merging Roads and Maritime Services (RMS) into Transport for NSW, to integrate roads and transport into a single agency.
 Legislation to dissolve RMS and transfer its functions to Transport for NSW was passed in the NSW Parliament and granted royal assent in November 2019.
 RMS was dissolved and merged into Transport for NSW on 1 December 2019.